TriAxis-Games/RealtimeMeshDocumentation/_doc/start/component-structure.md

 ### URuntimeMeshComponent

 URuntimeMeshComponent is the main component that allows you to place a URuntimeMesh in the scene and interact with it exactly like UStaticMeshComponent.
 It's possible to have multiple URuntimeMeshComponents all sharing a single URuntimeMesh, this means that a single copy of the gpu buffers can be shared among several individual components that all can act independently while drawing the same mesh.
-This is not the same as instancing which draws multiple copies of the mesh at different locations/rotations within the same component but they all function together.
+This is not the same as instancing which draws multiple copies of the mesh at different locations/rotations within the same component, but they all function together.

 ### URuntimeMesh